 Surety by NFP has been a major provider of the medicare DMEPOS Bond since the inception of the requirement, with rates as low as $248.00 per year, with approved credit.
 Credit issues?
 Don’t worry.
 We can get you the most competitive rates, regardless of credit.
 Please call (800) 863-3210 to speak with our experienced sales staff.
 For further questions regarding licensing, please visit https://www.palmettogba.com/nsc.
 Surety by NFP has been the leading provider of bonds since 1984.
 Let our experienced staff of bonding agents, make sure you, and your medical business is properly protected.

-Suppliers of Tough Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) are required by the Centers for Medicare & Medicaid Services (CMS) to obtain a $50,000 DMEPOS, and file this bond with the National Suppliers Clearinghouse (NSC).
+Suppliers of Tough Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) are required by the Centers for Medicare & Medicaid Services (CMS) to obtain a $50,000 DMEPOS and file this bond with the National Suppliers Clearinghouse (NSC).
 The bond amount may be increased if the DMEPOS supplier has had a final adverse action imposed against it within the past 10 years.
-Bond pharmacy also requires one as well.
+The bond pharmacy also requires one as well.

 DMEPOS Surety Bond

 We specialize in all kinds of sureties in every state!
-We are your one stop shop for all your bonding and insurance needs.
-Call or simply fill out or online application today.
+We are your one-stop-shop for all your bonding and insurance needs.
+Call or simply fill out our online application today.
 It only takes a few minutes, and we will get you bonded in as little time possible.